Esri/geodev-hackerlabs/README.md

 1. **Sign up for a free** [ArcGIS Developer subscription](https://developers.arcgis.com/en/sign-up/) - Your subscription allows you to download software, register apps, import data, create new services, store maps, perform spatial analysis and more.
 If you already have an [ArcGIS Organizational subscription](http://www.arcgis.com/features/plans/pricing.html) (with at least publisher level permission) you can use that too.
 Please note that [free public accounts](https://geonet.esri.com/groups/geodev/blog/2014/10/15/help-i-cant-get-into-developersarcgiscom) and Organizational 'User' accounts will not work.

 2. **Start the labs** - You can complete the labs in order or just pick and choose the ones you want to do.
 It will be easiest to use the data provided (Portland open data), but you feel free to substitute with your own data and augment the steps where necessary.
+The labs marked with an `*` are the minimum labs you need to complete to build your own custom app from ground zero.

 3. **Share your work** - This is 100% optional, but as you are going through, feel free to share your work with others in this [ArcGIS Online Group](#want-to-share-your-work)!